kaiosilveira/test-driven-development/README.md

 **Run all tests and see them all succeed**

-The test now pass (for a limited range of inputs, of course).
+The test now passes (for a limited range of inputs, of course).
 But it's enough to take us to the green bar.
 The green bar in TDD means safety, and safety means we can change the code without worrying about breaking anything or causing unintended and hard-to-debug side effects.

 ```
 ➜ yarn test